EricQXu/WinKFixWin11/readme.md

 **\*\*\*Verbatim Instructions in Case of Confusion**

-1. Right click the shortcut \> Properties \> "Shortcut" tab \> Choose "Minimized" under the listing "Run" \> Close the Properties window
-2. Right click the shortcut \> Properties \> "Shortcut" tab \> Click the "Shortcut key" box and press Ctrl + Shift + Alt + B \> Close the Properties window
-3. Press ᐱ on the taskbar to show the tray area.
+1. Press ᐱ on the taskbar to show the tray area.
 Right click PowerToys and press Settings.
-4. Under the Keyboard Manager tab, press "Remap a Shortcut".
+2. Under the Keyboard Manager tab, press "Remap a Shortcut".
 In the left box, press Win + K after pressing the "Type" button.
 In the right box, press Ctrl + Shift + Alt + B after pressing the "Type" button.
 Press Save.